panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

 Open the [demo](https://codesandbox.io/s/restless-wildflower-c0cfw?file=/src/App.js) and type some messages.
-The console logs every 2 seconds any message been ever typed into the input.
+The console logs every 2 seconds any message that's been ever typed into the input.
 However, you need to log only the latest message.

-That's the case to cleanup the side-effect: cancel the previous timer when starting a new one.
+That's the case to clean up the side-effect: cancel the previous timer when starting a new one.
 Let's return a cleanup function that stops the previous timer:

 ```jsx{8-10}
 import { useEffect } from 'react';